 Then there is how personal it is.
 Maybe nothing in those two videos makes you laugh.
 Quite possible.

-I called in a few favours, asked around the friends I have who DO write comedy – asked them to put their mind to describing what they do when they write comic dialogue, and they came up with….
+I asked around the friends I have who do write comedy and asked them to put their mind to describing what they do when they write comic dialogue.

-But, you know, the one thing they did all say was that real comedy doesn’t really come from the dialogue.
+But, you know, the other thing they did all say was that real comedy doesn’t start with from the dialogue.